rjthompson2/FantasyFootball/README.md

+# How to run
+pipenv shell

+Then run all tests to ensure that the code works.

+Next, collect all data:
+python backend/CollectData.py

+Next, download the chrome extension found in 'frontend/chrome-extension'.

+Finally, run the frontend:
+python frontend/run_page.py

 # FantasyFootball
 I first started watching football and playing Fantasy Football during the 2020 season.
 I was roommates with 11 other guys in an apartment in SF and needed to play so they could have enough people.
 It was a $20 dollar buy-in, now up to $100, with a pay structure of 3rd getting their money back, 2nd making some profit and the rest going to 1st place.
 They also decided to create a punishment for last place and agreed that the 1st place winnings would help pay for any punishment.